dockerland/dex/README.md

 ### source repositories

-Dex consults source repositories for the Dockerfile to build an image from -- similar to how yum and apt consult package sources.
+Dex consults source repositories for the Dockerfile to build application images from -- similar to how yum and apt consult package sources.
 Thus, __applications available to dex are dictated by source repository checkouts__.